 Medical premium contribution

 |25 + years||Will contribute the same premium cost share dollar amount as immediately prior to retirement without being subject to future increases in premium.|

 $10,000 upon retirement (increases at University option)

-Qualified retirees, their spouses and children under the age of 24 are eligible to receive full tuition remission for undergraduate/graduate courses at the University, except for Special Programs, such as all doctoral programs, those offered through the School of Law, the Executive MBA Program, etc. Special Programs qualify for a 50% remission benefit for children under the age of 24.
-(Please contact OSA for information concerning programs that are considered to be Special Programs.)
+Qualified retirees, their spouses and children under the age of 24 are eligible to receive full tuition remission for undergraduate/graduate courses at the University, except for Special Programs, (such as the Executive Business Program (EMBA), the Law School, all doctoral programs, the MS in Finance for Professionals, the Physician’s Assistant Program, etc.).
+Special Programs qualify for a 50% remission benefit for children under the age of 24.
+(Please contact Student Accounts for information concerning programs that are considered to be Special Programs.)